stefanfluck/palmpy/docs/palmpy-documentation.md

 # Introduction

 Welcome to palmpy!
-This package will help you create static files for your PALM Simulation.
+This package will help you create static files for your PALM simulation.
 It contains various elements that deal with certain aspects of handling data for PALM, initially built around geodata products by swisstopo (*swissALTI3D, swissTLM3D*) and expanded since.
-Palmpy deals with various aspects of PALM data processing, which can be summarized by the following:
+Palmpy assists you in the following tasks:

 - input data processing
   - raster data and shapefiles -> _static files